stata2r/stata2r.github.io/src/fixest/README.md

 ### Difference-in-differences

-<p>In addition to the ability to estimate a difference-in-differences design using two-way fixed effects (if the design is appropriate for that - no staggered treatment, for instance), `fixest` offers several other DID-specific tools.
-The below examples use generic data sets, since the CPS data used in the rest of this page is not appropriate for DID.</p>
+In addition to the ability to estimate a difference-in-differences design using two-way fixed effects (if the design is appropriate for that - no staggered treatment, for instance), `fixest` offers several other DID-specific tools.
+The below examples use generic data sets, since the CPS data used in the rest of this page is not appropriate for DID.

 <div class='code--container'>
 <div>